hannibunny/mlbook/ml/rl/reinforcement.md

 ## Dynamic Programming (DP) in the case of complete knowledge

 In this section we assume **complete knowledge**, i.e. the environment is perfectly and completely known in terms of a finite MDP.
 Methods, which can be applied to calculate optimal strategies under these conditions are summarized under the term **Dynamic Programming**.
-Algorithms of this type apply utility functions such as the Bellman optimality function for $v_*$ {eq}`bellopt` and $q_*$ $v_*$ {eq}`belloptq`, respectively.
+Algorithms of this type apply utility functions such as the Bellman optimality function for $v_*$ {eq}`bellopt` and $q_*$, respectively.
 They calculate approximations of these optimality functions by an **iterative update-process**.
 Below two famous DP algorithms, *policy iteration* and *value iteration* are described.
 Both of them belong to the general category of **Generalized Policy Iteration**, since they both iteratively evaluate and improve policies.

 ### Policy Iteration